monome/docs/docs/grid-studies/python/index.md

 This tutorial assumes a basic familiarity with the Python langauge and its programing workflow.
 If you're very new to Python, check out the [Python Tutorial](https://docs.python.org/3/tutorial/).

-Python 3.4 is required.
+Python 3.5 is required.
 See [python.org](https://www.python.org/).
-Python 3.3 with the `asyncio` module will also work.

-Install asyncio (for Python 3.3): `pip3 install asyncio`

 Install pymonome: `pip3 install pymonome`

-Download the code examples here: [files/grid-studies-python.zip](files/grid-studies-python.zip)
+Download the code examples here: [github.com/monome/grid-studies-python/releases/latest](https://github.com/monome/grid-studies-python/releases/latest)

 ## 1. Connect and Basics